Primordial gravitational waves for universality classes of pseudoscalar inflation: Analytical estimates for models with .

 for modes $k$ re-entering during the radiation dominated regime.
 Here $g_*$ ($g_{*,s}$) counts the effective degrees of freedom entering the energy density (entropy) of the thermal bath.
 The superscript indicates evaluation at $t_k$ when the mode $k$ re-enters the horizon or today $(t_0)$, respectively.
 For modes entering earlier, during the reheating phase, the transfer function depends on the respective equation of state.
 E.g. for a matter dominated reheating phase, there is a suppression factor of $(k_{RH}/k)^2$.
 Eq.~\eqref{eq:OmegaGW} hence assumes instantaneous reheating or a reheating phase with $\omega = 1/3$.\footnote{Possible changes in the degrees of freedom of the thermal bath, due to e.g.\ supersymmetry breaking, are also omitted in Eq.~\eqref{eq:OmegaGW}.} Analogous to the GW signal from the vacuum fluctuations during inflation, a deviation from this can lead to a suppression of the spectrum for frequencies larger than $f_\text{rh} \simeq 0.4~\text{Hz } (T_\text{RH}/10^7~\text{GeV})$, with $T_\text{RH}$ denoting the reheating temperature~\cite{Turner:1993vb,Seto:2003kc,Nakayama:2008ip,Buchmuller:2013lra}.
 For GUT-scale models of infation, such as Starobinsky inflation, this may hide a potential signal from the LIGO band, but typically not from the eLISA band located at lower frequencies.\\

 Recently, Ref.~\cite{Ferreira:2015omg} raised the question of the possible breakdown of a perturbative analysis for large values of $\xi$ as we consider in this paper towards the end of inflation.
 To clarify this point, we stress that while we assume perturbativity in the inflaton and tensor fluctuations, the gauge field production is an inherently non-perturbative process.
-We do not attempt a perturbative analysis of the gauge field, but work with the classical, non-perturbative background solution.
-In particular, the requirement of perturbativity of the inflaton fluctuations imposes:
+We do not attempt a perturbative analysis of the gauge field, but work with the classical, non-perturbative background solution.\footnote{In fact, recent work~\cite{Peloso:2016gqs} finds perturbative control as long as $\xi \lesssim 4.7$, i.e.\ well into the regime where the GWs sourced by the gauge fields dominate over the vacuum contribution and produce an observable signal.} In particular, the requirement of perturbativity of the inflaton fluctuations imposes:

 Throughout most of the evolution of the inflaton field, this is easily fulfilled.
 Note however that towards the end of inflation, inserting the asymptotic behaviour for the scalar power spectrum yields: